Summary

 Downloads

-This product is listed with the TGA - AustL 144083.
-The TGA publishes product info, including excipients under the "Other ingredients" subheading (not typically listed on the product label).
-Download the TGA public summary below.
+TGA listed: AustL 144083.
+The TGA publishes product info including excipients under the "Other ingredients" subheading (not typically listed on the product label).
 Learn more about excipients